| An unlabeled flask containing a single dose of unknown liquid.

 - If you find an altar of Cheibriados surrounded by 2 potions and 2 fruits, these potions are either potions of lignification or potions of haste.

 - A certain entry vault for the Orcish Mines has multiple potions scattered about in addition to several placed behind a door.
-All of these are bad potions (such as poison or degeneration).
+Most of them are potions of degeneration.

 List of potions